Jaakal/building-with-backgrounds-and-gradients/README.md

 ## Getting Started

-One has to download the project and launch index.html in the browser.
+One has to download the project and launch the index.html in a browser.

 ## Built With

-* [VS Code](https://code.visualstudio.com/) - The web framework used
+* [VS Code](https://code.visualstudio.com/) - The code editor used

 ## Authors